An albino, white squirrel.

 - Even though the white squirrel looks extra special doing the same work other squirrels do, it doesn’t act special.
 Don’t act special.
 Just know you are special.

-- Plans for the winter, like a squirrel.
+- Plan for the winter, like a squirrel.
 White squirrels may be special, but they still have to plan for the winter months.
 (Although, I’m thinking, a white squirrel has it better in the winter because that is when they blend into the snow.)

 Okay.
 I know.
 You want to know what this damn white squirrel has to do with my resume.